niguelchaos/dit192-team-4-visitor-app/db/README.md

 Make sure that this file is saved in the `./team-4-visitor-app/db` folder, e.g. with the final path to the file (from repository's POV) being `./team-4-visitor-app/db/.env`.
 After this is done, you can proceed with actually running the container and executing the commands below.

 ### Common Commands
 Docker Compose simplifies container management by separating the information dense parameters away from the commands.
 Parameters that would otherwise need to be manually provided in the regular Docker commands via input flags, are instead kept in the YAML configuration file.
-Given this dependency, Docker Compose requires to either execute the commands in the terminal while beinng inn the same folder as the configuration file, or use an [alternative syntax](https://docs.docker.com/compose/cli-command/) (experimental and not recommended).
+Given this dependency, Docker Compose requires to either execute the commands in the terminal while being in the same folder as the configuration file, or use an [alternative syntax](https://docs.docker.com/compose/cli-command/) (experimental and not recommended).
 With this in mind, the common ways of managing the containers are listed below, while further overview can be found in the [online documentation](https://docs.docker.com/compose/reference/overview/).

 ##### Run the container
 > docker-compose up

 This command runs the docker container with the container’s inner console (in our case, MongoDB's daemon terminal) attached to the terminal.
 The command uses `docker-compose.yml` to instantiate the database, users, ports, volumes, and other configurations if container have not been instantiated before.
-Otherwise, the container reuses configurations, logs annd data stored in the volume managed by docker called `db_dit192_data`.
+Otherwise, the container reuses configurations, logs and data stored in the volume managed by docker called `db_dit192_data`.

 ##### Run the container in the background
 > docker-compose up -d